GriffithUniLibrary/advanced-data-wrangle-2/content/6-lesson.md

 ----
 #### Create an interactive map of the data using geojson.io

-Now for the next exciting step, to map the  `Driver Reviver`  data via latitude and longitude points.
+Now for the next exciting step, to map `QldShark_2017_Clean_v2` data via latitude and longitude points.
 You can use any spreadsheet tool to prepare a list of coordinate points.

 {% capture text %}
 GeoJSON is popular, open format for map data, and works across many tools.
 A GitHub repository can automatically display any GeoJSON files in a map view using [Open Street Map](https://www.openstreetmap.org).